War on terror: Afghanistan

-Subsequently, in October 2001, U.S. forces (with UK and coalition allies) invaded Afghanistan to oust the Taliban regime.
-On 7 October 2001, the official invasion began with British and U.S. forces conducting airstrike campaigns over enemy targets.
+Subsequently, in October 2001, US forces (with UK and coalition allies) invaded Afghanistan to oust the Taliban regime.
+On 7 October 2001, the official invasion began with British and US forces conducting airstrike campaigns over enemy targets.
 Shortly after, Bush rejected a Taliban offer to hand over bin Laden on the condition the bombing campaign was halted, and by mid-November, Kabul, the capital city of Afghanistan, fell.
 The remaining al-Qaeda and Taliban remnants fell back to the rugged mountains of eastern Afghanistan, mainly Tora Bora.
-In December, Coalition forces (the U.S. and its allies) fought within that region.
-It is believed that Osama bin Laden escaped into Pakistan during the battle.
+In December, Coalition forces (the US and its allies) fought within that region.
+It is believed that Osama bin Laden escaped to Pakistan during the battle.

-In March 2002, the U.S. and other NATO and non-NATO forces launched Operation Anaconda with the goal of destroying any remaining al-Qaeda and Taliban forces in the Shah-i-Kot Valley and Arma Mountains of Afghanistan.
+In March 2002, the US and other NATO and non-NATO forces launched Operation Anaconda, intending to destroy any remaining al-Qaeda and Taliban forces in the Shah-i-Kot Valley and Arma Mountains of Afghanistan.
 The Taliban suffered heavy casualties and evacuated the region.

 The Taliban regrouped in western Pakistan and began to unleash an insurgent-style offensive against Coalition forces in late 2002.
 Throughout southern and eastern Afghanistan, firefights broke out between the surging Taliban and Coalition forces.
-Coalition forces responded with a series of military offensives and an increase of troops in Afghanistan.
+Coalition forces responded with a series of military offensives and an increase in troops in Afghanistan.
 In February 2010, Coalition forces launched Operation Moshtarak in southern Afghanistan along with other military offensives in the hopes that they would destroy the Taliban insurgency once and for all.
 Peace talks were also underway between Taliban affiliated fighters and Coalition forces.